 Later, the decimation of the western and northern conifer forests by the clear cut was happening more quickly and wastefully, even though a more constrained approach to timber harvesting could have satisfied our national need for timber.
 As timber harvesting became more aggressively mechanized, great damage was done to the timber-bearing capacity and riparian health of the rugged western lands left behind as clear cuts.
 It will be centuries before they appear as they once did, depriving a large number of generations of their benefit.

 Wherever industrial strength capitalism arrived, the threat to the land escalated.
-Capitalism’s lack of protections meant that all the resources extracted from the land, timber, metals, oil, were translated into profits for a few resource barons, rather than their benefits flowing downward as the citizens’ birthright.
+Capitalism’s lack of protections meant that all the resources extracted from the land, timber, metals, oil, were translated into short term massive profits for a few resource barons and their investors, at the expense of the people’s birthright, a healthy environment.
+This has always been justified by the jobs created, and by availability of useful products for consumption here and trade elsewhere.
+But the jobs have always been few compared to the costs to environment.
 The profit motives of the few and most powerful further precluded sensible discussion of sustainability.
+As always, the question is not whether the extraction was beneficial, but rather how the extraction was done, motivated solely by unregulated power and greed.

 Man’s carelessness toward wildlife was readily apparent, for we had in the space of a single generation driven to extinction the ubiquitous passenger pigeon by hunting them and then cutting down the last of their needed habitat, the trees that supported their huge colonies.
 We further annihilated the great herds of bison on the great plains through wasteful utilization.
 Only some early actions by pioneer wildlife conservationists saved the bison from similar extinction.
 Other species also suffered dearly, including whales, seals, beaver, and egrets.
 Some might include the fate of the indigenous Americans in the conservation discussion here, for their welfare and very existence was also sacrificed in a genocide of economic expedience.